cpjobling/eg-150-textbook/_sources/fourier_series/4/exp_fs3.md

 $$|H(j\omega_c)| = \frac{1}{\sqrt{2}}$$

-iii) Use equation {eq}`fs4:d_k` and the result of a) to determine the attenuation in the first 7 harmonics of the triangle wave.
+iii) Use equation {eq}`fs4:d_k` and the result of a) to determine the attenuation in the first 7 harmonics of the triangle waveform.

 iv) The filter is intended to generate a sinewave from the triangle wave.
 Determine the value of the recovery gain $K$ to ensure that the attenuation is 0 dB at 2.5 kHz.
 Recompute the harmonic attenuation given the presence of $K$.

-v) Use these results to determine the THD (in DB) of the filtered waveform.
+v) Use these results to determine the THD (in dB) of the filtered waveform.

-vi) Use the attached Simulink model of the the filter to validate the results.
+vi) Use the attached Simulink model ([ex19_5.slx](../matlab/ex19_5.slx)) of the the filter to validate the results.
 Comment on the quality of the design.

 ```{code-cell}
 ---